Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Detailed Design

 \subsection{False Positive Detection}

 Assume the program we are testing using DSE is $P$.
 Let $P'$ be the program after \name transformation.
 Let $\alpha_{crash}$ be a program input that causes a crash in $P'$.
-If executing the same input on $P$ does not cause a crash, then we have a false positive bug.
-As discussed in Section~\ref{subsec:transformation}, \name can introduce new bugs in the program, therefore detecting false positives is important.
-These additional bugs inserted by \name transformation must be realized within the region of the code where the transformation is applied.
-In other words, the dead instructions inserted by \name are not used by any of the original instructions.
-Therefore, their values cannot flow outside the merged branch.
-In other words, a false positive bug added by \name must materialize at an instruction produced by the transformation.
-An example would be a memory out of bounds access caused by unconditional execution of memory instructions.
-This bug will realize at the program location of this memory access.
+We have a false positive failure if executing the same input on $P$ does not cause a crash.
+As discussed in Section~\ref{subsec:transformation}, \name can introduce new failures in the program, and it is essential to detect them.
+These additional failures inserted by \name transformation must be realized within the code region where the transformation is applied.
+In other words, the extra instructions inserted by \name are not used by any original instructions.
+Therefore, their values cannot flow outside the merged branch, and a false positive bug added by \name must materialize at an instruction produced by the transformation.

+An example would be a memory out-of-bounds access caused by unconditionally executing memory instructions.
+This failure will be realized at the program location of this memory access.
 We can find this program location and avoid applying \name to that location and re-execute the program symbolically.
-This will avoid that specific false positive bug from occurring again.
+This will prevent that specific false positive failure from occurring again.
 The false positive detection and re-execution driver is shown in Figure~\ref{fig:driver}.
-Driver start by symbolically executing the \name transformed program $P'$ in KLEE.
-If a crashing input ($\alpha_{crash}$) is detected during symbolic execution, execution is stopped and the driver checks if $\alpha_{crash}$ is valid crash.
-This can be done by re-executing untransformed $P$ with $\alpha_{crash}$.
-If it is a real crash $\alpha_{crash}$ is collected as an interesting input.
-Otherwise, driver obtain the program location where the crash occurred and update location constraints for the \name transformation (\ie \name it not applied to that location).
-Program $P$ is recompiled with updated location information and driver loop continues.
+The driver starts by symbolically executing the \name transformed program $P'$ in KLEE.
+If a crashing input ($\alpha_{crash}$) is detected during symbolic execution, execution is stopped, and the driver checks if $\alpha_{crash}$ is valid.
+This can be done by re-executing the original $P$ with $\alpha_{crash}$.
+The $\alpha_{crash}$ is collected as an interesting input if it is a real crash.
+Otherwise, the driver obtains the program location where the crash occurred and updates location constraints for the \name transformation (\ie transformation is not applied to that location).
+Program $P$ is recompiled with updated location information, and the driver loop continues.